BRGM/ComPASS/docs/doublet_petrel_grid.rst

 Doublet on a faulted grid
 -------------------------

-Faulted surfaces are automatically identified as fracture surfaces.
+Where unconformities are present, they are automatically identified as fracture/faulted surfaces.
-They are remeshed relying on CGAL under the hood (relying on petrelgridio and pycgal python modules) to produce conformal meshes.
+Such faces are remeshed relying on CGAL under the hood (with petrelgridio and pycgal python modules) to produce conformal meshes.

 The number of cells is kept constant, only cell faces are split